e-picas/markdown-extended/doc/ROADMAP.md

 ### Generate the "PHAR" archive

-To automatically re-generate the "markdown-extended.phar" file from current version, you can use the `bin/compile` binary of the "wip" branch:
+To automatically re-generate the "markdown-extended.phar" file from current version, you can use the `bin/compile` binary of the "dev" branch:

     ~$ php build/make-phar.php